AnnaToschi/ventilator-control/README.md

 2. [Project 3 - Ambu bag based](https://www.dropbox.com/home/Mechanics/Project%203%20-%20Ambu%20bag%20based%20-%20on%20hold)

 ---
-> Copyright © 2019-2020 Bernardo Carvalho, All rights reserved.
+Copyright © 2020 Bernardo Carvalho, All rights reserved.

-> "Air for All Portugal is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-> "Air for All Portugal  is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the LICENCE.md for more details.

-> You should have received a copy of the GNU General Public License along with "Air for All Portugal".
-If not, see <http://www.gnu.org/licenses/>.